ITU-BDSA23-GROUP10/Chirp/docs/report.md

 The Azure services hosting Chirp! utilize ACID properties in their SQL Server, ensuring all-or-nothing transactions for data consistency.
 Concurrency is managed through the SQL Server's locking mechanism and conflict detection in Entity Framework, which is also part of the Chirp! application.
 During a transaction, the accessed data is locked to prevent conflicting modifications.
 Entity Framework also checks for changes made by other users since the last read, helping to resolve any conflicts.
 Furthermore, data integrity within Chirp! is maintained by enforcing constraints (like UNIQUE, FOREIGN KEY, NOT NULL) in the SQL Server database.

 ### User Authentication
 User authentication in Chirp! is managed through GitHub's OAuth authentication service.
 This service enables users to log into the application using their GitHub accounts, providing an easy login experience.
-(DIAGRAM)

 When a user attempts to log in, the application directs them to GitHub's OAuth login page.
 After the user enters their GitHub credentials and grants the necessary permissions, GitHub sends an authorization code back to the Chirp! application.
 This authorization code is handled by an ASP.NET handler form in Chirp! which then exchanges it for an access token.